Centroida/SwiftImageCarousel/README.md

 }
 ```

-- Getting gives you the pageItemController when unwinding from ScrollablePageItemController.
+<b>Getting gives you the pageItemController when unwinding from ScrollablePageItemController.</b>

 ```swift
 extension RandomViewController: InitialPageViewControllerDelegate {